Performance Support • Quick Reference

 When to Escalate

-Level 1 — You Handle
+You Handle It

 Customer is frustrated but communicating.
 Voice is raised but not threatening.

-Use L.E.A.D. framework.
+Use the L.E.A.D. framework.
 Resolve within your authority.

-Level 2 — Get a Lead
+Get a Lead

-Level 3 — Safety First
+Safety First

 Disengage.
 Move to a safe distance.
 Alert security or management immediately.
 Your safety is not negotiable.